 Wellington’s stories often revolve around horses and hurricanes.
 Residents recall barns rebuilt after storms, and tales of champion riders training on land that was once swamp.
 Another myth celebrates Wellington’s citrus groves, where locals swore the sweetest oranges grew thanks to reclaimed marsh soil.
 Mid-century lore also includes suburban pride: parades, school events, and fairs uniting families.
 These stories capture the town’s character: resilience against storms, pride in equestrian tradition, and humor about its marshy beginnings.
 Myths and facts alike reflect Wellington’s identity as both a practical Florida suburb and an equestrian capital with national recognition.

-Our Wellington retro logo uses Florida’s alligator motif, representing toughness, adaptability, and connection to Florida’s wild heritage.
+Our Wellington retro logo uses a Florida alligator motif, representing toughness, adaptability, and connection to Florida’s wild heritage.
 The alligator reflects both literal wildlife in the reclaimed swamps and symbolic resilience against storms.
-“1845” anchors the motif in Florida statehood, giving historical depth.
+The "EST. 1845" date marks Florida statehood — Florida was admitted to the Union as the twenty-seventh state on March 3, 1845.
 Its black-and-white styling resembles crate labels or woodcut stamps, authentic and retro rather than glossy.
-The motif bridges Wellington’s dual identity: reclaimed marshland turned suburb, and equestrian capital rooted in resilience.
+The motif bridges Wellington’s dual identity: reclaimed marshland turned village, and equestrian capital rooted in resilience.
 On merchandise, it feels vintage and rugged, honoring Wellington’s layered story while celebrating its Florida heritage of toughness and adaptability.

-Wellington Florida polo players compete in high-speed match at Winter Equestrian Festival.
+Wellington Florida polo players in a high-speed match during the winter season.

 Wellington Florida — Travel Guide